-Item Description Usage 1 Power Cord Plug the power cord into a receptacle on a dedicated circuit after all other connections have been made.
+Item Description Usage 1 GEN1000 Power Cord Plug the power cord into a receptacle on a dedicated circuit after all other connections have been made.
+1 GEN2000 Electrical Mains Entrance Connect Electrical Mains described in Section 3.15.
 2 A/C Power to UPS (optional) The UPS has two connection cables.
-One is power to the UPS and the other is power from the UPS to the control 3 Backup A/C Power From UPS (optional) system.
-The plug and receptacle are keyed and dedicated to the UPS and are not be used for any other purpose.
+One is power to the UPS and the other is power from the UPS to the control 3 Backup A/C Power from UPS (optional) system.
+The plug and receptacle are keyed and dedicated to the UPS is not used for any other purpose.
 4 Central Alarm Contact (CAC) The receptacle is dedicated for the CAC connection.
 The receptacle is mated with the plug and then screwed tightly together.
+CAC rated for 230VAC is at 0.5 amperes.
 5 Condensate Pump Connection (optional) This receptacle is dedicated for the drain pan pump which is a purchasable option.
 The plug is mated with the receptacle and then screwed tightly together.
 6 RJ-45 Communications Port Connect an RJ-45 terminated cable to the facility network.